gravitational/teleport/docs/4.2/ssh_azuread.md

 ```bsh
 $ tctl create azure-connector.yaml
 ```
+!!! tip "FYI"

-!!!Note Teleport will automatically transform the contents of the connector when viewed from the web UI.
+    Teleport will automatically transform the contents of the connector when viewed from the web UI.

  ![Sample Connector Transform](img/azuread/azuread-12-sampleconnector.png)